aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

-NOTE: Stochastic Gradient Descent (SGD) that the instructor is sometimes mentioning in the next video is just a type of Gradient Descent.
+NOTE: Stochastic Gradient Descent (SGD) that the instructor sometimes mentions in the following video is just a type of Gradient Descent.
 Don't worry about its exact working.